jmarshrossney/ceres-workshop/pages/task_2/main_task.rst

 .. hint:: The number of pixels is ``resolution ** 2``.

-.. seealso:: Handling user input: TODO
+Commit and push your changes to GitHub.

 Installing as a package
 -----------------------

-.. admonition:: Before you start

-    Make sure you are in the ``tasks/fractals`` directory, i.e. the one with the ``pyproject.toml`` file.
+.. attention:: Make sure you are in the ``tasks/task_2`` directory, i.e. the one with the ``pyproject.toml`` file.

 The ``fractals`` directory which contains all the ``.py`` files has the structure of a Python package, but so far we have not actually installed it!